Winston-Salem, North Carolina: Local government

 The governing body for the City of Winston-Salem is an eight-member City Council (called the Board of Aldermen until December 2002).
 Voters go to the polls every four years in November to elect the mayor and council.
 The mayor is elected at large; council members are elected by citizens in each of the eight wards within the city.
 The City Council is responsible for adopting and providing for all ordinances, rules and regulations as necessary for the general welfare of the city.
 It approves the city budget and sets property taxes and user fees.
-The Council appoints the city manager and city attorney, and approves appointments to city boards and commissions.
+The council appoints the city manager and city attorney, and approves appointments to city boards and commissions.

-As of August 2025, the mayor of Winston-Salem was Allen Joines (D), who was first elected in 2001 and is the longest-serving mayor in the history of the city.
-The members of the City Council were Mayor Pro Tempore Denise "D.D."
-Adams (D–North Ward), Barbara Hanes Burke (D–Northeast Ward), Annette Scippio (D–East Ward), James Taylor Jr. (D–Southeast Ward), Vivián V. Joiner (D–South Ward), Scott Andree-Bowen (D–Southwest Ward), Robert C. Clark (R–West Ward), and Regina Ford Hall (D–Northwest Ward).
+As of August 2026, the mayor of Winston-Salem is Allen Joines (D), who was first elected in 2001 and is the longest-serving mayor in the city's history.
+William Patrick "Pat" Pate has served as city manager since November 6, 2023.

-City officials appointed by the City Council include the city attorney – Angela Carmon – and the city manager.
-Longtime city manager Lee Garrity retired on June 23, 2023, after serving for 17 years.
-He was replaced by William Patrick "Pat" Pate on November 6, 2023.

-Emergency Services
+Emergency services

 The city of Winston-Salem is patrolled by the Winston-Salem Police Department and the Forsyth County Sheriff's Department.
 The chief of police is William H. Penn, and the sheriff is Bobby F. Kimbrough Jr. Fire protection is provided by the Winston-Salem Fire Department, and the chief of the department is William "Trey" Mayo.